4 Signs You've Made It as The Leader of Your Dog

-The wrong studies had people believing that wolves live in packs ruled by a male and female (the ”alpha” pair) who dominate the lower-ranking members of the pack to secure full access to resources (food, shelter, mates) for them.
-All other members of the group are constantly fighting to climb up the ladder, and, as a result, the ”alpha” has to prove his position at the top with violent displays of power.
+The wrong studies had people believing that wolves live in packs ruled by a male and a female (the ”alpha” pair) who dominate the lower-ranking members of the pack to secure full access to the resources (food, shelter, mates) for themselves.
+All other members of the group fight to climb up the ladder.
+Because of this war for the resources, the Alphas have to prove their position at the top with violent displays of power.

-The theory further suggested that since dogs descent from wolves, this must be the model they should follow when they form their own packs.
-And since they live with us, we must be the pack, right?
-It makes sense.
+The theory further suggested that since dogs descent from wolves, this must be the model dogs follow when they form their own packs.
+And since they live with us, we must be the pack.
+It makes sense, right?

 Dog trainers followed this logic for decades.
-Dominance training was the standard, and sadly, it’s still a thing, luckily in decline.
+Dominance training was the standard, and to my surprise it’s still a thing, luckily in decline.

 You will hear them say, ”Don’t let your dog be on the couch.
-Being on the same level with a lower-ranking member of the pack is wrong” (I guess it’s bad for your reputation).
+Being on the same level with a lower-ranking member of the pack is wrong”.

-They will say, ”Don’t feed your dog before you are done eating, the alpha eats first” (because he can).
+Or, ”Don’t feed your dog before you are done eating, the alpha eats first”.

-They will also say, ”Don’t let them walk out the door before you, it’s a direct sign of disrespect” (remember Alpha, never hold the door for anybody).
+Or, ”Don’t let them walk out the door before you, it’s a direct sign of disrespect”.

 My dog eats when it is time for her to eat (her breakfast is before mine).
 When I open the door, she usually runs first because she can’t be contained.
-She happy.
-And sometimes when we look the other way, she gets on the sofa because she is a sneaky girl who likes to enjoy every sleeping spot in the house.
+And sometimes, when we look the other way, she gets on the sofa because she is a sneaky girl who likes to enjoy every sleeping spot in the house.